ORGANISATION/COMPANYUniversity of Glasgow

 Researchers will receive an additional mobility allowance and, depending on personal circumstances, a family allowance.

-This post is fixed term for 3 years and there are 2 posts available.
+This post is fixed term for 3 years.

 New entrants to the University will be required to serve a probationary period of 6 months.